brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

-# Cordova/PhoneGap sqlite storage - premium enterprise version with legacy support for memory improvements, ATTACH/DETACH (Android/iOS), and TBD other extra features
+# Cordova/PhoneGap sqlite storage - premium enterprise version with legacy support for memory improvements, ATTACH/DETACH (Android/iOS/macOS), and TBD other extra features

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows 10 UWP (Universal Windows Platform), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 UWP (Universal Windows Platform), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This version includes memory improvements and TBD other extra features.